MathisMcKnight/ticket-bot/replit.md

 The bot utilizes Discord's native UI elements like slash commands, buttons, and modals for interactions.
 It features an interactive setup wizard for easy configuration.
 Transcripts are web-based, accessible via clickable links, offering a consistent and modern viewing experience without downloads.

 ### Technical Implementations
 The bot is built on Node.js using `discord.js` v14.
-It uses `better-sqlite3` for local database management.
+It uses `PostgreSQL` with connection pooling for production-grade database management.
 Transcripts are generated as HTML files using `discord-html-transcripts` and served via an `Express` web server.
+All file paths use cross-platform compatible path.join() for Windows/Linux deployment.

 ### Feature Specifications
 1.  **Multi-Type Ticket System**: Supports four distinct ticket types (General Inquiry, Press Clearance, Agency Directorate Hotline, White House Internal Affairs Hotline) with dedicated categories and manager roles.